 I chose to use the Owens-Corning AttiCat system.

 (I do not receive any commission or kickbacks for this recommendation.
 I am just telling it like it is.)

-Of course, you will determine what best meets your needs and budget and it will save you money in the long run to have an insulated (or better insulated) roof.
+Of course, you will determine what best meets your needs and budget and it will save you money in the long run to have a better insulated roof.

 Buy "too many" bales.
-Overestimate by a little bit how much insulation you think will fit into your flat roof.
+Overestimate how much insulation you think will fit into your flat roof.

-We rented the blowing machine from the big box store.
-I am SO lucky to have an experienced friend because he was able to eyeball the equipment.
 Also, he owns a large vehicle for hauling the blower and the bales of insulation.
-An SUV or minivan or truck will work.
-My sub-compact car?
+An SUV or minivan or truck will also But, my sub-compact car?
 Nope.